-- 1. Estimate the hardness content in water and check its suitability for drinking purpose. - 2.
-Use instrumental methods namely, Potentiometry and Conductometry to find the concentration of a given solution. - 3.
+- 2. Use instrumental methods namely, Potentiometry and Conductometry to find the concentration of a given solution. - 3.
 Measure physical properties like surface tension, adsorption, acid value and viscosity. - 4.
 Explain the synthesis of simple drug molecules such as Aspirin. - 5.
-Determine the rate constant of reactions from concentrations as a function of time.
+Determine the rate constant of reactions from concentrations as a function of time

-- CO1.
-Determine parameters like hardness content in water and validate water for its potability. - CO2.
-Find the concentration of given solution using instrumental techniques such as Potentiometry and Conductometry. - CO3.
-Determine physical properties like surface tension, adsorption, acid value and viscosity. - CO4.
-Use preparatory techniques which are fundamental in the synthesis of Aspirin. - CO5.
+- 1. Determine the temporary and permanent hardness in water to verify its suitability for drinking purpose. - 2.
+Find the concentration of given solution using instrumental techniques such as Potentiometry and Conductometry. - 3.
+Determine physical properties, namely, surface tension, acid value and viscosity of a given fluid. - 4.
+Use fundamental preparatory techniques for the synthesis of drugs such as aspirin. - 5.
 Estimate the rate constant of a reaction from concentration time relationship.